 This can help with difficult emotions, worries about the future, and can improve wellbeing.
 Relaxation techniques can also help some people to deal with feelings of anxiety.

 Spending time in green spaces can benefit both your mental and physical wellbeing.
-If you can’t get outside much you can try to still get these positive effects by spending time with the windows open to let in the fresh air, arranging space to sit and see a nice view (if possible) and get some natural sunlight or get out into the garden if you can.
+If you can’t get outside much you can try to still get these positive effects by spending time with the windows open to let in the fresh air, arranging space to sit near a window to get some natural sunlight or get out into the garden.